metamn/beat/code/pages/unicorn-forever/unicorn-forever.md

 Our industry is yes fragmented but merging to a common sense.
 The boundary between native mobile and web, touch and non-touch, digital vs. print aesthetics is disappearing.
 It is clear where revenue can be generated on the internet and where it is impossible.

-I think if you have original content which is capable to grow, and, it flows seamlessly on all channels (mobile, web, print) then you have a case for a successful solo / small team business.
+I think if you have original content which is capable to *grow* and *flow* seamlessly on all channels (mobile, web, print) then you have a case for a successful solo / small business.

+## The case

+I have [original content](http://metamn.io/gust/) growing since 2006 and getting relevant day by day.

+It's about the control of culture on a more optimistic tone than the 'industry leader' [Adbusters](https://adbusters.org/).
+I'm not scaring people but guide them how to change and be prepared for the inevitable.

+What's missing is the flow; to make it stream across all channels and generate revenue where adequated.

+## In tech terms

+We need to convert content into semantic data.
+To make it queryable and multi-faceted.
+To make it re-usable.
+To make it real-time.
+To make it suitable for each channel.
+To make it monetizable.

+When content is data it's presentation is programmable.
+Algorithms are in charge to best present content or chunks on various channels.
+The human task resumes to create / curate content and fine tune how it will be displayed on screen or print.

+When content is data and flows freely across all channels it becomes marketable and monetizable.
+You can use an entire channel (web) for marketing, another channel (app) for basic revenue, and another channel for premium revenue (print).

+When content is data, it flows on all channels, and generates revenue your only task is to make it grow.
+To display a new facet regularly.
+To reach another type of audience.
+To get a new and better edition.